RasoulNik/UnsupervisedNN/README.md

 ### GPU support
 if you have GPU  and proper version of the of TensorFlow  (for example if you are using a TF container with the GPU tag) in your system, you can set GPU_mode = 1 and the code will run much faster.
+### How can I use this library for my own application?
+The code is modular.
+You need to define three classes.
+1. Loss class: It specifies how good is the output of the NN for the given input.
+2. NN class: The design of this class is very straight forward.
+Based on the dimension of the input and output you design a fully connect NN.
+The dimension of the input layer should be bigger than the dimension of the input dimension and the output layer dimension is determined by the output size.
+The size of the hidden layer should be between these two limits.
+3. UNN class: This class puts the previous classes together and outputs the cost or loss for the given parameters (input).

 ## Citing
 To site this repository please using the following papers: